Trinidad & Tobago: 12 Fun Things To Do in Trinidad Island

 11. Visit Tobago Island

 A visit to the 2-island state wouldn’t be complete without visiting the “little” sister island of Trinidad: Tobago.
-It only holds a 4% of the Trinidad & Tobago population.
+It only holds a 4 % of the Trinidad & Tobago population.
+And the ferry from Trinidad to Tobago makes this trip so easy!

 Many authors have written about the differences between the 2 islands and apparently Tobago is the perfect complement of Trinidad island.